Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/05_Software-Sharing-Practices.md

     - What are the principles of software citation?
     - How do I communicate the importance of citing software to researchers?
     - How do I guide researchers through the steps of making their software citable?
-- More information on Think-Pair-Share activities is available in Resource 6.
+- More information on Think-Pair-Share activities is available in Resource&nbsp;6.
 - One possible persistent identifier for software is the "SoftWare Heritage persistent IDentifier" (SWHID).
-More information can be found in Resource 8.
+More information can be found in Resource&nbsp;8.

 ### Resources